#1. What is the single most effective thing you can do to protect yourself in a crash?

 - If you see a changed path ahead.

-#10.
-If a school bus with flashing red lights has stopped on your side of an undivided highway with four lanes, you must:
+#14.
+If a school bus with flashing red lights has stopped on your side of a divided highway, you must:

 Once the red warning lights have been activated you must stop your vehicle.
 Even in a schoolyard, you must not pass a stopped school bus with its alternately flashing red warning lights activated.
 There are a few exceptions where a stop is not necessary.
 You do not have to stop on a divided highway if the school bus is traveling in the opposite direction.
 A concrete barrier may be used to separate traffic from the bus, and you are not required to stop.